Wangqhu/JavaWeb/README.md

 # JavaWeb
-This is a web course system
+This is a web course manage system
+Tomcat 9.0